San Rafael Wrongful Death Lawyer

 - Children and stepchildren

 - Minors who have lived with the deceased for six months or more

 When none of these surviving family members exist, the individuals eligible to file a claim are siblings and their children, and then grandparents of the deceased.
 When the deceased does not have any of these surviving family members, the deceased’s next of kin may file a wrongful death claim.

 Although these individuals may file a claim, they must actually ask the personal representative of the estate to file the wrongful death claim for them.
 Then, according to the wrongful death statute, compensation will be distributed to the surviving family members.A San Rafael Wrongful Death Lawyer can Help With Your Claim

 If you have lost a loved one and would like to seek compensation, do not file a claim on your own.
 A wrongful death attorney in San Rafael can help.
-At Willoughby Brod, LLP, we know how to conduct an investigation to collect evidence and prove your claim, and we hold negligent parties and their insurance companies accountable for paying the settlement you deserve.
+At the Brod Law Firm, we know how to conduct an investigation to collect evidence and prove your claim, and we hold negligent parties and their insurance companies accountable for paying the settlement you deserve.
 Call us today at (800) 427-7020 to schedule a free consultation and to learn more about how we can help.